Girmex/task-manager-api/README.md

 **SQLite** is used, so no username, password, or host are required.
 By default, the database file will be stored at: database/database.sqlite
-But you can rename the .env.example to .env and you can change the env varibles the database path and the jwt secret key.
+But you can rename the .env.example to .env and you can change the env variables the database path and the jwt secret key.

 ### 4️⃣ Run Migrations
 ```bash